kyorohiro/gitbook-plugin-emscripten/README.md

-test..
 Emscripten app in your book
 ==============

 ### Restriction
-In a page, a emscripten app.
+In a page, Has a emscripten app.

 ### How to use it?